 Writing about Empire (Redirected from Matt on Empire)

 This page collects a number of short essays about Empire, usually from the game team.
 The tone is usually quite informal, and the posts tend to be taken from various places around Facebook.
+There's also a page of articles from the crew about what they do during events which you can find here.

 Crime and Criminality